 Connect with some of the incredible organisations and collectives I’ve had the opportunity to work with over the last few years.

 Kes Otter Lieffe is a working class, chronically ill, femme, trans woman.
 She is an author, teacher and community organiser currently based in Berlin.

-Kes is the author of a trilogy of trans feminist novels—Margins and Murmurations, Conserve and Control and Dignity.
-Her short story Synergy was published in ‘Our Entangled Future’ an anthology on social change and the climate crisis.
+Kes is the author of a trilogy of trans feminist novels.
+Her first short story was published in ‘Our Entangled Future’ an anthology on social change and the climate crisis.
 Her short story Soft was published in the beautiful anthology on queer resilience, Glitter + Ashes.
 Kes is also the author of the colouring zine, Queer Animals, published by Microcosm, which will be made soon into a full colouring book.

-A grassroots community organiser for over two decades, Kes has worked and organised in Europe, the Middle-East and Latin America with a particular focus on the intersection of gender, queerness and environmental struggles.
+A grassroots community organiser for over two decades, Kes has worked and organised in Europe, the Middle-East and Latin America with a particular focus on the intersection of gender, queerness and environmental struggles and creating radical autonomous alternatives to the trash-fire of capitalism.
 Since publishing her first novel in 2017, Kes has been building networks to counter the systemic oppressions faced by working-class trans women.
-In 2018, she helped establish Books Beyond Bars, a trans/LGBTQIA prisoner support group in the UK.
 Kes is a community organiser with aequa in Berlin.